The Naked Runner: Development

 Sinatra was in need of a hit—Marriage on the Rocks and Assault on a Queen having flopped in the two previous years—so he put actor and trusted aide Brad Dexter in charge of finding a suitable vehicle.
 After negotiations for him to star in Harper fell through, The Naked Runner was chosen instead.
-Sinatra had been impressed with 1965's The IPCRESS File and recruited its director Sidney J. Furie.
+Sinatra had been impressed with 1965's The Ipcress File and recruited its director Sidney J. Furie.

-Writing

-The script by Stanley Mann is based on the 1965 novel by Francis Clifford (a pseudonym of Arthur Leonard Bell Thompson).
-The title comes from a line in Arthur Symons' In the wood of Finvava—"A naked runner lost in a storm of spears"—that begins the book.
-The screenplay largely follows the novel but makes the lead character an American based in London.